Angus Finn MacLeod

 Anto is a life explorer in constant movement.
 She is passionate about designing and facilitating creative, humane and genuine collective experiences and discovering the patterns that enable us to be our most authentic version.
 She is an architect with knowledge in systemic thinking and has worked with NGOs, companies and governments accompanying communities, mentoring entrepreneurs and leading environmental management and education processes and triple impact projects.

 Björn is a life coach and facilitator, who believes that fulfillment and contentment make people peaceful and generous.
 He is passionate about creating safe spaces for sharing vulnerability.
 As a mentor, Björn enables people to feel comfortable and serves them to achieve a sustainable life transformation.
 Originally from Germany, he moved with his wife and daughter to the UK in 2015.
 Björn aims to make people happier and more confident.
 He also writes about personal development on his blog.
 He is an advocate for empathic communication with his podcast Eine Dosis Empathie (A Dose of Empathy) and the Empathy Lounge he founded in 2020.

-Vanessa, a trained packaging engineer with a background in nutritional science, is passionate about sustainability in the context of business and consumer goods, and truly believes that a shared, prosperous future within planetary boundaries lies beyond the growth dogma.
-Vanessa is also a director of NOW (No Other Way), an organization working towards a humane ecology through education and business.
-A practitioner of systemic sustainable living, she publishes articles, delivers talks, and provides support to help people live a more ecological and conscious life.
-Vanessa is originally from Germany and based in the UK.
-She loves to leave-no-trace wild camp and wild swim with her husband and daughter.
+Vanessa is passionate about systemic sustainable living and business, and believes that a prosperous future within planetary boundaries lies beyond overconsumption and the growth dogma.
+Originally an experienced packaging engineer, she discovered her purpose for helping people to help the planet and became a Global Learning professional.
+Vanessa is also a director of NOW (No Other Way) .
+As ‘The Vintage Environmentalist’ she publishes articles, delivers talks, and provides coaching to help people live a conscious and ecological life.
+Originally from Germany and based in the UK, Vanessa loves to leave-no-trace wild camp and wild swim with her husband and daughter.